MarineOpticsLab/glider-ops/README.md

 1. **01-ApplyDifferentQuenchingCorrections** applys six different quenching correction methods to all the glider data.
 2. **02-AddCorrectedDataToMissionFiles** corrects all the glider chlorophyll fluorescence data with the best performing correction method and adds it to the binned, dark-corrected, mission files.

+# Creating Secondary Glider Parameters

+The notebook `CalculatingGliderParams` provides a workflow for creating a host of secondary parameters from the measured glider data e.g. mixed layer depth, euphotic depth.